ullahsamee/pipeline/PROJECT_WRITEUP.md

 ## Project Overview

+This project was developed for the BioML Challenge 2024: Bits to Binders competition organized by the University of Texas at Austin BioML Society.
+The challenge tasked teams with designing protein sequences that could effectively bind to a cancer antigen target (CD20) within a 5-week timeframe.

-This project implements a computational pipeline for designing novel protein binders targeting CD20, a B-cell surface protein crucial for immunotherapies.
-By combining cutting-edge deep learning models with molecular simulation techniques, we've created a systematic approach to developing protein binders with high specificity and binding affinity.
+Our team created a computational pipeline for designing novel protein binders targeting CD20, a B-cell surface protein crucial for immunotherapies.
+By combining cutting-edge deep learning models with molecular simulation techniques, we developed a systematic approach to creating protein binders with high specificity and binding affinity.

-The project demonstrates the application of recent advances in protein structure prediction and design to create functional proteins with potential therapeutic applications.
-This repository contains the complete codebase for this pipeline, organized for clarity and reproducibility.
+The competition required designed proteins to be constrained to 80 amino acids (due to DNA synthesis limitations) and focused on creating the antigen binding domain of a Chimeric Antigen Receptor (CAR) that would engage with CD20.
+Successful designs would activate a CAR-T cell killing and proliferation response, resulting in a quantifiable increase in functional binders.

+This repository contains our complete codebase, organized for clarity and reproducibility, as required by the competition's open-source mandate.

 ## Technical Approach